Bringing data minimization to digital wallets at scale with general-purpose zero-knowledge proofs: Conclusion and Avenues for Future Research

-Besides the need for further performance improvement, several other challenges outside the scope of \acp{snark} remain for data-minimal digital identity infrastructures that provide promising avenues for future research.
-For instance, related work indicates that although user trust benefits from privacy features~\citep{guggenberger2023accept}, users struggle with understanding the new privacy capabilities that digital wallets and general-purpose \acp{zkp} offer~\citep{sartor2022ux}.
-This highlights the need for further user acceptance studies.
-Considering the limited performance of generating \acp{zkp} on a mobile phone, it would also be interesting to explore how proof generation can be prepared in the background while users are inspecting the attributes to be released prior to giving their approval, and which waiting times users deem acceptable depending on their privacy preferences.
+Besides the apparent need for further performance improvements, in particular when \ac{sha256} and \ac{ecdsa} need to be involved, several other challenges outside the scope of \acp{snark} remain for data-minimal digital identity infrastructures that provide promising avenues for future research.
+For instance, related work indicates that although users believe in privacy benefits of \ac{ssi}~\citep{guggenberger2023accept}, they struggle with understanding the new privacy capabilities that digital wallets and general-purpose \acp{zkp} offer~\citep{sartor2022ux}.
+This situation highlights the need for user acceptance studies involving the capabilities of sophisticated anonymous credentials.
+For instance, different visual cues may be used to illustrate the capabilities of \ac{snark}-based digital wallets to avoid the disclosure of different types of unique cryptographic identifiers or to generate predicate proofs in a way that makes end users appreciate them.
+Considering the limited performance of generating \acp{zkp} on a mobile phone, it would also be interesting to explore how proof generation can be prepared in the background while users are inspecting the identity attributes or predicates to be released prior to giving their consent, and which waiting times users deem acceptable depending on their privacy preferences.
+Future security investigations could also consider which additional anonymization on other layers are required and accessible to users to avoid correlation beyond \acp{vp}, similar to discussions on anonymous digital payment systems such as~\citep{tinn2021cbdc,gross2021designing}, which point out the need for network-level anonymization, e.g., via onion routing~\citep{garrido2022revealing} through the Tor network~\citep{dingledine2004tor}.